Nanolx/NanoDroid/README.md

 `nanomod.userapps=[0|1]`

 whether to install user apps.

+`nanmod.reinstall=[0|1]`

+whether to backup `services.jar` and re-use it.
+Only use this, when you re-install NanoMod on the same ROM.
+If you updated or changed the ROM, re-run `framework-patcher.sh` instead.
+See "Installation" below.

 If no `/data/media/0/.nanmod-setup` is found, the default one will be installed where all three options are `1`.